 9.4 If it is established during an audit that we have failed to comply with this Data Processing Addendum, we will take all reasonably necessary measures to ensure compliance in the future.

 Data Processor may not transfer or authorize the transfer of SlaveCheck Personal Data to countries outside the EU and/or the UK without your prior written consent.
 If SlaveCheck Personal Data Processed under the Agreement is transferred from a country within the EU and/or UK to a country outside the EU and/or UK, the parties shall ensure that the SlaveCheck Personal Data is adequately protected.
 To achieve this, the parties shall, unless agreed otherwise, rely on approved standard contractual clauses for the transfer of SlaveCheck Personal Data.

 11. Requests to investigate

-11.1 If we receive a request or order from a Supervisory Authority, Government Agency or investigation, prosecution or national security agency to provide (access to) Personal Data, we will notify you as soon as reasonably practicable (to the extent permitted by law).
+11.1 If we receive a request or order from a Supervisory Authority, Government Agency or investigation, prosecution or national security agency to provide access to Personal Data, we will notify you as soon as reasonably practicable (to the extent permitted by law).